 I was appalled.
 My first thought was to “unfriend” her, but I like her.
 We disagree on politics, but that doesn’t mean we disagree on everything, or that I haven’t learned something valuable from her posts or those of other strong conservatives.
 My second thought was to comment, but I have seen those s#$t storms on Facebook and Twitter and did not want to start one.
 (NOTICE: Comments on this post will be welcomed from all parties, but please remain respectful.)
 In the end, I simply “told” Facebook I didn’t want to see any posts from the person who was my friend’s source.
 However, I will share my intended comment here: “I disparage hotdogs, have never worn a bikini, and my relationship with Jesus is not your business.
 I would say that Muslims come to America for the same freedom of speech and opportunities that enticed my ancestors and yours.”

 My silence bothered me.
-There are many quotes by smart people--- including Abraham Lincoln, Martin Luther King, Jr., and Ginetta Sagan --- who all expressed that there is a time when it is not right to keep silent.
+There are many quotes from smart people--- including Abraham Lincoln, Martin Luther King, Jr., and Ginetta Sagan --- who all expressed that there is a time when it is not right to keep silent.
 Of the quotes I found, I think MLK’s is most appropriate for these times: “We will have to repent in this generation not merely for the vitriolic words and actions of the bad people, but for the appalling silence of the good people.”

 My friends are not bad people.
-(Even if I think the person who wrote the original FB post may be a bad person – and I’m pretty sure I have no use for person who commented.)
+(Even if I think the person who wrote the original FB post may be a bad person – and I’m pretty sure I have no use for the person who commented.)
 My friends have opinions they wish to share and have perhaps taken the easy way out by re-posting something that is bad.
 I’m not without blame.
 I have been vitriolic and spoken rashly and I have re-posted things better left unsaid.
 I hope someone holds me accountable for it.
 (I know that Eleanor, one of my friends, business colleagues, and office mates years ago did a great job during our conversations.
-We certainly rarely agreed about politics, but we were always truly friends.)
+We certainly rarely agreed about politics, but we were always true friends.)

 I have been scornful of those elected officials and so-called journalists who cannot listen and learn and engage in conversations about various issues.
 I love listening to reasoned and learned “foes” who disagree.
 But we need to remember, we aren’t “foes”.
 We are supposed to be on the same side.
 America’s side.
-This morning, as all of this was spinning around in my caffeine fueled brain, I listened to a conversation on NPR in which they were discussing that letter signed by 47 Republican Senators.
+This morning, as all of this was spinning around in my caffeine-fueled brain, I listened to a conversation on NPR in which they were discussing that letter signed by 47 Republican Senators.

 Two statements, made by two different participants resonated with me.
 (These quotes are not exactly accurate as I didn’t have a pen in time)